Tekken (2009 film): Plot

 Kazuya then has Heihachi imprisoned, effectively seizing control of Tekken.
 Jin narrowly defeats the elite swordsman Yoshimitsu.
-Kazuya says rules have changed, and so they must now fight to the death.
-Jin, Christie, and Steve try to escape, along with Raven, leaving Nina and Anna Williams, and Sergei Dragunov behind.
+Jin, Christie, and Steve try to escape, along with Raven, leaving Nina, Anna, and Sergei Dragunov behind.
 Kazuya brings down some guards, causing a firefight.
 Steve, Christie, and Raven cover Jin but he walks across Heihachi's cell.
 Angry, Jin tries to taunt Heihachi, saying he is responsible for killing Jin's mother.
 However, since Heihachi is their only mean of escaping Tekken, Steve frees Heihachi and joins the group.
 In the gunfight, Raven is wounded and recaptured.

-In the warehouse that Jin uses as protection, Heihachi reveals to Jin that Kazuya raped his mother, making him Jin's father, and left her for dead.
+Fleeing to the Anvil, the group take shelter in an abandoned warehouse.
+Heihachi explains to Jin that the Tekken Corporation's true purpose is to restore order to the world.
+He also reveals that Kazuya raped his mother, making him Jin's father, and left her for dead.
 Heihachi took her out of Tekken City to the Anvil to keep her alive.
-Heihachi states the corporation's true purpose is to restore order to the world.
-Later on, the group is located by Jackhammers, who kill Steve Fox in a firefight and recapture the rest of the escapees.
+Eventually, the group is located by Jackhammers, who kill Steve in a firefight and recapture the rest of the escapees.
 Before taking them back to Iron Fist, Kazuya orders the Jackhammers to execute Heihachi.

 Back in Tekken City, Kazuya changes the rules of the tournament and now wants the fighters to fight to the death.
-In the Finals, Jin is forced to fight against Bryan Fury, who had already killed Sergei Dragunov in a death match, while Kazuya holds Christie in the control room.
-At first, he is outmatched, but remembering his mother's teachings, Jin defeats Bryan.
-Angered about Jin's victory, Kazuya enters the tournament himself armed with two moon axes.
-The weaponless Jin is saved by Christie, and pins Kazuya, who baits Jin by claiming that he remembers how Jun "put up quite a fight".
+In the Finals, Jin is forced to fight against Bryan Fury, who had already defeated and killed Dragunov, while Kazuya holds Christie hostage in the control room.
+At first, he is outmatched, but remembering his mother's teachings, Jin defeats Bryan to the elation of the audiences in the stadium, and in the Anvil.
+Infuriated by Jin's victory, Kazuya enters the tournament himself armed with two moon axes.
+The weaponless Jin is saved, thanks to a distraction by Christie, and pins Kazuya, who baits Jin by claiming that he remembers how Jun "put up quite a fight".
 Jin defeats Kazuya but refuses to kill his father.

-Jin walks out of Tekken City's gate and is saluted by the Jackhammers, symbolizing his new role as CEO of Tekken Corporation.
-After the credits, Kazuya realizes that he lost control of the Jackhammers who spared Heihachi following his command.
+Jin walks out of Tekken City's gate and is saluted by the Jackhammers, symbolizing his new role as CEO of Tekken Corporation and returns home to the Anvil, to a hero's welcome.
+In a post-credits scene, it is revealed that Heihachi survived his execution, with his captor Jackhammer standing down when ordered to do so.